P9SOFT/HJCameraManager/README.md

 }
 ```

 Another way to take a picture.
+It provide smaller image then captureStillImage but no shutter sound.

 ```swift
 HJCameraManager.shared().capturePreviewImage { (status:HJCameraManagerStatus, image:UIImage?, fileUrl:URL?) in